 Here are some of the top strategies and activities for learning how to spell these words.

 .
-Many children write the first and last letters of a word (which are the easiest parts to hear) and need to be reminded of the middle letter or letters in between.
+Many children write the first and last letters of a word (which are usually the easiest parts to hear) and need to be reminded of the middle letter or letters in between.
 Often children write “wot” for “what”, until a teacher or parent points out the four letters and highlights the word “hat” inside it.
 Frequently children write “wen” for “when” which is how it sounds.
 Once shown that it has four letters and the word “hen” inside it, a child has a far greater chance of remembering the word and spelling the word correctly.

 (Concentration).
 In Magic Memory the cards are placed randomly face down on the table and each person take turns at turning over and naming two cards in search of matching pairs.
 Each player must use their “Magic Memory” to find the matching pairs of words.
 The person who gets the most pairs is the winner.

-5. Baking Tray Play– involves placing some impressionable material in a baking tray such as - sand, flour, breadcrumbs, glitter, sprinkles, 100’s & 1000’s, drinking chocolate powder or jelly crystals and allow the child to trace the spelling words in the tray.
+– This involves placing some impressionable material in a baking tray such as - sand, flour, breadcrumbs, glitter, sprinkles, 100’s & 1000’s, drinking chocolate powder or jelly crystals and allow the child to trace the spelling words in the tray.
 If they trace it correctly (in something yummy) they may be allowed to lick their fingers!